Is Solar Worth It in Oklahoma? (2023 Homeowner's Guide)

 Yes, permits are required for solar panel installation in Oklahoma.
 Permits help your local municipality ensure that your home can structurally support the weight of the photovoltaic equipment and that connection to the electric grid is made safely.
 Most solar customers don’t have to pull permits themselves, as the solar panel installer typically handles the process.

 You can install your own solar panels in Oklahoma, but it’s not usually a good idea.
-You will save a bit of money on labor costs, but you’ll also be putting yourself at risk, and any mistakes could leave your home or your panels exposed to severe damage.
+You will save a bit of money on labor, but you’ll also be putting yourself at risk, and any mistakes could leave your home or your panels exposed to severe damage.
 The risk is not worth the reward in most cases, so we recommend leaving the installation to the professionals.